microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 Before we describe the technical choices associated with undo, we should clarify the net effect we expect undo operations to have.
-In other words, we need to define the possible semantics of undo in a collaborative system.
+In other words, we need to define the possible semantics of undo in our collaborative system.

 Due to the collaborative nature of the system in which we operate, it's possible for some interim changes to occur between the change to be undone and the tip of the document history